Djaytan/mc-jobs-reborn-patch-place-break/README.md

 ## How the patch works

-The patch is very simple: when breaking or placing blocks, each one is marked as a "player" one.
+The patch is very simple: when breaking or placing blocks, each one is tagged.
 This information is persisted accross server restarts.

-At payment time, if the BREAK, TNTBREAK or PLACE action involve an active "player" tag, the payment will be cancelled.
+At payment time, if a BREAK, TNTBREAK or PLACE action involve an active "player" tag, the payment will be cancelled.
 It doesn't matter whose player is the author, so if one player place a block and another one break it, the payment will be cancelled anyway.

-There are two main behaviors which have subtal differences:
+There are two main behaviors which have subtle differences:
 * When a block is placed, a tag is attached to it: This is useful to patch BREAK and TNTBREAK actions (e.g. for breaking diamond ores) ;
 * When a block is broken, a tag is attached to the location where it was: This is useful to patch PLACE actions (e.g. for placing saplings).

 *Note: the second behavior lead to "ephemeral" tags, that's to say a tag which will be applicatable during a short-time only.
 The value is fixed to three seconds.*

-As a comparison point, this behavior can have similituds with the one implemented by [mcMMO](https://www.spigotmc.org/resources/official-mcmmo-original-author-returns.64348/) plugin.
+As a comparison point, this behavior can have similarities with the one implemented by [mcMMO](https://www.spigotmc.org/resources/official-mcmmo-original-author-returns.64348/) plugin.

 Easy and efficient, this does the trick.